info-201a-wi22/final-project-starter-asfakassam/docs/p01-proposal.md

 ### Research questions
 The main questions that our team will address:

-1)In each state, which crime has experienced the greatest change in number and which crime has experienced the least change in number over the six years?
+1) In each state, which crime has experienced the greatest change in number and which crime has experienced the least change in number over the six years?

 2) Which state has seen the greatest increase in the number of crimes over the six years?